AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 Most B2B companies don’t show up in AI search results.
 At all.

-When Vertice (a SaaS procurement platform) came to us in Q3 2024, they had zero citations.
+When Vertice (a SaaS procurement platform) came to me in Q3 2024, they had zero citations.
 Their $2M ARR product was invisible to AI search.
 Prospects were asking ChatGPT “best procurement software for SaaS” and getting competitor recommendations.
 Vertice wasn’t in the conversation.

 This is how we did it.
 The exact ai search ranking methodology you can replicate.